Botanical: Solidago spp. (Solidago canadensis, S. altissima L., S. gigantea)

 Unlike many tall flowers, goldenrod grows sturdy and upright requiring no stakes.
 Plant forms tend to improve under cultivation, but some goldenrod can become aggressive and weedy in rich soil.
 Flower heads make long-lasting cut flowers.
 Dried sprays are particularly useful in herbal wreaths and fall wall ornaments.

 Goldenrod is a perennial plant that is known well for its healing properties.
-It reproduces through its roots, bulbs, stems and by its seed.
+It reproduces through its roots (rhizomes actually), bulbs, stems and by its seed.
 Goldenrod does not cause seasonal allergies as many tend to believe.
 No one is, no one can be, allergic to Goldenrod pollen.
 Why?
 For starters, it has little and is very heavy and does not travel freely on the wind.
 Only wind-pollinated plants such as Ragweed (which blooms at the same time as Goldenrod) can cause allergic reactions.
 The exception (or course) being if you are allergic to plants in the Asteraceae family. (see safety cautions below)

 All varieties all are equally nutritious and boast many health benefits.
 Goldenrod can be used fresh or as a dried herb to make tea (although it is bitter), or as a fluid extract, tincture, or in capsules.
 Nebraska declared a type of Goldenrod (Soldiago gigantea) the state flower in 1895.
 It is also the state flower of Alabama and Kentucky!